ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-toml-config.md

 The fbsql `loader` command relies on an appropriately formatted TOML configuration file that contains:
 * FeatureBase target table to insert data
 * Connection settings for an Apache Impala, Apache Kafka or PostgreSQL data source
-* A series of key/value pairs, added in the order of destination table columns
+* An optional series of key/value pairs that correspond to target table columns.

 ## Before you begin